Evan-Clegern/ImmersivEngine/README.md

 ###### :memo: 14:24 MST - fixing non-jsoncpp errors
 Currently on compile-run four.
 Comments being added for :ledger: running log.
 ###### :memo: :bangbang: 15:22 MST - fixed all but one non-jsoncpp error
-It's not making much sense - see issue A2 (line 162).
-All other issues resolved!
+All other issues resolved, but final is not making much sense - see issue A2 (line 162).

 ### Compile commands:
 ```